ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

-# Tutorial: Simple sales bot
+# Storefront bot with payments in TON

-## 👋 Welcome, dev!

-It's great to have you here.

 In this article, we'll guide you through the process of accepting payments in a Telegram bot.